JoeyShapiro/DatasetInstructions/README.md

 The DikeDataset can be found here: https://github.com/iosifache/DikeDataset

-To create a custom dataset of benign files, we have created the gather_files.py python script, which will search for any .exe files on your computer and copy that file to a given directory, while ensuring that file is unique.
+To create a custom dataset of benign files, we have created the gather_files.py python script, which will search for any '.exe' files on your computer and copy that file to a given directory, while ensuring that file is unique.